jamesl33/cbtools-autobench/README.md

       # Describes the dataset which will be loaded after provisioning (or via '--load-only')
       data:
         # The number of items to load
-        # In the context of a PiTR backup, this is the sum of all PiTR snapshots that are included in this backup
+        # In the context of a PiTR backup, this is the sum of all items in all PiTR snapshots that are included in this
+        # backup
         items: 0
         # The number of active items (items in a PiTR snapshot)
         # It is the number of documents that are in a bucket and are mutated at least once per each granularity period